Truly Outlandish Harp Guitars

 provided a photo of a very similar instrument (with straight frets)

-Nov, 2011: By the way, Alex's indispensable article finally came out - I've been selling copies of the book here.
+Nov, 2011: By the way, Alex's indispensable article finally came out.
 I've since come to believe that Klingberg was simply the 1886 repairman, and that this is indeed a c.1840 Selling harp guitar.

 Of all the perennial Christmas television specials, "How the Grinch Stole Christmas" remains one of my favorites, and I was determined to be the first to do a song (or two) from the great score.
 And what better choice for instrumentation than these two fanciful harp guitars which look like they were invented by Dr. Seuss himself!

 On the right is an intriguing example by Harwood, a little-known New York maker from 1900 to 1930.
 Though known mainly from his existing parlor guitars, Harwood also made at least two harp guitars (the other one I know of has one sound hole).
 4/03/02: It seems Harwood was a brand name, not a person.
 Click for new information.
 This guitar, with twelve sub-bass strings and "double-barrel" sound holes, is large - almost nineteen inches wide.
 It's extremely well made, with aberrantly-grained Brazilian rosewood back and sides.
 Strung with steel, it sounds wonderful (the trick, as with many of these old guitars, is keeping it un tune!).